Advertisement

 1 / 6

 If you can’t seem to fall asleep at night, and not even counting sheep helps, you might have insomnia.
-Insomnia is a disorder that makes falling asleep, staying asleep, or both, a frustrating challenge.
-The condition can be acute—meaning it lasts only a few days or weeks—or chronic, meaning it lasts for several months, or longer.
-Most cases of chronic insomnia are the result of an underlying health condition, medication side effect or other sleep disorder.
-Acute insomnia tends to be brought on by specific events, such as significant troubles at home or work.
+Insomnia makes falling asleep, staying asleep, or both, a challenge.
+The issue can be acute—meaning it lasts only a few days or weeks—or chronic, meaning it lasts for at least one month.
+Most cases of chronic insomnia are the result of an underlying health condition, medication side effect, or other sleep disorder.
+Acute insomnia tends to be brought on by specific events, such as stress at home or work.

 An Image